The Difference Between Halogen and LED Surgery Light in Operating Room

 Color Variation – Proper visibility for a surgeon or medical practitioner is critical to ensure proper diagnosis and treatment.
-If the medical light creates a shift in color on the tissue it heightens the risk of improper diagnosis of a condition.
+If the surgical light creates a shift in color on the tissue it heightens the risk of improper diagnosis of a condition.
 Lighting color temperature is measure in °Kelvin (°K).
-Halogen surgery light naturally produce hot infrared light which manufacturers filtered out to produce a cooler, white light close to daylight, averaging 4000°K. Daylight is measured at 5100°K. LED medical lights have taken it to the next level by producing a significantly cooler & whiter light than its halogen counterpart, which is even closer to daylight at 4300°K.
+Halogen surgery light naturally produce hot infrared light which manufacturers filtered out to produce a cooler, white light close to daylight, averaging 4000°K. Daylight is measured at 5100°K. LED surgery light have taken it to the next level by producing a significantly cooler & whiter light than its halogen counterpart, which is even closer to daylight at 4300°K.

 Heat – since the heart of LEDs is a semiconductor, much less heat is generated in creating the energy that produces light.
 They can be touched without fear of injury, and will not cause fires if they come into contact with combustible material.
 Halogens, on the other hand, burn much hotter and brighter.
 The bulbs actually generate heat to the surrounding area, and touching one is quite dangerous and could result in a burn.
-Perhaps most important is that working under a hot, halogen light makes the surgeon, medical staff and potentially the patient uncomfortable.
-If your surgeon or medical staff is hot or uncomfortable working under a halogen light, could it affect the patient experience?
+Perhaps most important is that working under a hot, halogen surgical light makes the surgeon, medical staff and potentially the patient uncomfortable.
+If your surgeon or medical staff is hot or uncomfortable working under a halogen surgical light, could it affect the patient experience?

 These features are leading many medical facilities to opt for LEDs in various situations.
 However, there are other elements influencing these decisions:

 Efficiency – LEDs require significantly less power to operate than halogen lights.